 Fresh Fig Cake Moist and Best Fresh Fig Recipes During Fig Season!

-Fresh Fig Cake moist and delicious, is one of my favorite Bundt cake healthy easy recipes in my cookbook, Eating Well to Fight Arthritis.
-When is fig season?
-Fig season is really from late summer to fall which is August until October.
-However, you will find some fresh figs in early summer.
-When I saw fresh figs in the grocery, I got so excited!
-Then, I couldn’t wait to make my fresh fig cake recipe from my arthritis cookbook.
-Also, diabetic-friendly and high in potassium and fiber, this cake even has nutritious benefits.
-Not only is this cake absolutely delicious but this Fig Bundt Cake recipe is diabetic-friendly.
-In my cookbook, Eating Well to Fight Arthritis cookbook, I include a “D” to indicate diabetic-friendly recipes throughout the book.
+Fresh Fig Cake moist and delicious, is one of my favorite Bundt cake healthy easy recipes and one of my favorite fresh fig recipes in my cookbook, Eating Well to Fight Arthritis.
+Who doesn’t like easy fig recipes with fresh figs?
+You might be wondering when is fig season?
+The season is really from late summer to fall which is August until October.
+However, you will find some fresh figs in early summer and I get so excited when I start to see them in the grocery.
+High on my recipe list is my fresh fig cake moist recipe that has a focus on anti inflammatory recipes.
+Also, diabetic-friendly and high in potassium and fiber, this moist cake even has nutritious benefits.!

 Fig Facts To Know to take advantage of Fig Season: